mouseless/baked/docs/errors.md

 ## `undefined-convention-level`

-It indicates that given convention level does not exists in `ConventionLevels`
+It indicates that given convention level does not exist in `ConventionLevels`

 To fix this, add specified level to `ConventionLevels` from `DomainModelBuilderOptions`.